To content

 Funding profile

-The DFG format "Initiation of International Collaborations" serves to initiate new scientific collaborations with foreign partners, not to implement already established joint projects.
+The DFG format "Initiation of International Collaboration" serves to initiate new scientific collaborations with foreign partners, not to implement already established joint projects.
 The modules available for this purpose are project preparation workshops, trips abroad and guest stays; traditional conferences, grants in kind or scientific networks are explicitly reserved for other programs.

 Scope of funding